dfrappart/dfrappart.github.io/_posts/2025-10-25-VWAN_and_Routing_Intents.markdown

 With this configuration, we have the firewall in vhub 1 between spoke1, spoke2 and spoke3.
 We have the same configuration respectively for spoke 4, spoke 5 and spoke 6 in vhub2.

-However, spoke1 and spoke4, because of their association to the default route table, are not secured with a firewall in between
+However, spoke1 and spoke4, because of their association to the default route table, are not secured with a firewall in between.

 ```bash